 + Scotch tape

 + Empty black metal film cassettes.
-You can order a pack of 100 here
+You can order them here or here.

 + Labels - I used Avery Labels (Labels for Laser Printers 5160, 1" x 2-5/8").
 You can order here